codeable_models.CAssociation¶

 The setter takes a CAssociation as argument.
 Can be

-relation.
-The getter always returns a CAssociation orNone
+None(the default value) to remove thederived_fromrelation.
+The getter always returns a CAssociation orNone.- Type

 -